Stephen Twigg: MP for Enfield Southgate (1997–2005)

 In the 1997 election, he was elected to Parliament for Enfield Southgate, the constituency in which he had been born and raised, with a majority of 1,433.
 There had been a large 17.4% swing to him from his Conservative opponent, Michael Portillo.
 Portillo, a cabinet minister, had been widely tipped to be the next Tory leader, and the loss of his seat was one of the most unexpected results of the election.
 This event was dubbed the "Portillo moment" by the media.

-A book about the election by Brian Cathcart was titled Were You Still Up for Portillo?
+A book about the election by Brian Cathcart was titled Were You Still Up for Portillo?.
 In the Royal Festival Hall in London, the scene of the Labour party celebrations that evening, the result elicited a massive cheer, as Portillo was widely loathed among Labour supporters.
 Twigg was forced to give up his role as general secretary of the Fabian Society following this unexpected victory in what had been regarded as a safe Conservative seat.
 It was also rare to have an openly gay British MP at that time.

 In the 2001 election, Twigg held the seat with an increased majority of 5,546 over Conservative John Flack.
 Following the 2001 election, Twigg was appointed Parliamentary secretary to the Leader of the House of Commons, Robin Cook, and in 2002 became a junior minister in the Department for Education and Skills, from where he led the London Challenge initiative.
 In 2004, in the government changes following the resignation of David Blunkett, he was promoted to Minister of State for school standards.

 Whilst an MP he served as chairman of two all-party parliamentary groups on epilepsy and youth issues.
 He is a former chairman of Labour Friends of Israel.

 In the 2005 election, Twigg lost his seat to the Conservative Party candidate, David Burrowes, by a margin of 1,747 votes (a swing of 8.7%).
 During his concession speech, Twigg claimed that he would not be the last Labour MP for Enfield Southgate.
 He was proved correct in 2017, with the election of Bambos Charalambous, the Labour candidate, on 8 June that year.

 Non-parliamentary career (2005–2010)

 On 12 December 2005, Twigg was arrested in central London for being drunk and incapable in a public place and taken to Marylebone police station.
 He paid a £50 fixed penalty notice.
 Twigg commented "I had had a lot to drink and I think it [the police action] was sensible.
 I have no complaints whatsoever.
 I take full responsibility for my actions."

 Twigg became chairman of Progress, an independent organisation for Labour party members, and director of the Foreign Policy Centre, a think tank which develops long-term multilateral approaches to global problems.
 Twigg worked at the Aegis Trust between 2005 and 2010, where he worked on their educational and campaigning work against genocide.
-He is also a patron of the Workers' Educational Association.
+He was also a patron of the Workers' Educational Association.